duartefq/peteka/documentation/SCREENS.md

  ---------
  	- **First Screen**

- 		* Login screen
+ 		* Login screen.

- 		Asks for email and password
+ 		(Asks for email and password)

  	- **Second Screen**

 	 	* Lists to do documents
 	 	* Lists Peding documents
-	 	* Lists completed documents
+	 	* Lists completed documents.

 	 	See the bootstrap tabs system: [Togglable tabs](http://getbootstrap.com/javascript/#tabs).
 	 	Ps: All document cells must be links to the respective document (Third screen)